 Gay Crooks, M.B., B.S.

-The Cancer and Stem Cell Biology Program Area seeks to understand the basic mechanisms that regulate cancer progression; to characterize alterations in cancer cells versus their normal counterparts; to incorporate emerging technologies in the field and to promote interaction with the clinical components of UCLA's Jonsson Comprehensive Cancer Center (JCCC).
-This program area focuses on three scientific themes: 1) Nanotechnology Applications to Cancer, 2) Cancer Stem Cell Biology and 3) Model Organism Contributions to Cancer Cell Biology.
+The Cancer and Stem Cell Biology Program seeks to understand the basic mechanisms that regulate cancer progression; to characterize alterations in cancer cells versus their normal counterparts; to incorporate emerging technologies in the field and to promote interaction with the clinical components of UCLA's Jonsson Comprehensive Cancer Center (JCCC).
+This research program focuses on three scientific themes: 1) Nanotechnology Applications to Cancer, 2) Cancer Stem Cell Biology and 3) Model Organism Contributions to Cancer Cell Biology.

 - Investigate the basic mechanisms that regulate cancer progression